 The year ahead of us will be busy as we continue to make investments.
 We need our supply partners on our journey.
 We have been working to ensure we have the best suppliers and contractors within arm’s reach.
 Encouraging our partner companies to open local offices within our host communities has the added benefit of fostering economic development for our region.
 We have seen a lot of economic growth and we expect to see more as we move through 2018.

 We will continue to hold Supplier forums in 2018 providing information to support suppliers in their work with Bruce Power.

 In an effort to enhance and streamline our approved supplier list and contractor management processes, Bruce Power implemented a Supplier Pre-qualification and Performance Portal in October 2016.

 Bruce Power has selected the online platform hosted by ISNetworld (ISN), to assist with this initiative.
 ISN is a global leader in supplier information management and supports more than 66,000 contractors and 500 hiring companies (like Bruce Power), including Ontario Power Generation, Hydro Ottawa and Toronto Hydro.

 Supply Chain actively works with our suppliers to encourage them to become members of the Canadian Council for Aboriginal Business (CCAB) in order to strengthen links to Indigenous communities and businesses.
-We also have an Indigenous Business Procurement Policy.

 Bruce Power’s Supplier Code of Conduct outlines our expectations of the suppliers and contractors we conduct business with.
 We require our suppliers and all of their employees who conduct business on behalf of Bruce Power to be aware of their expectations, and to share our commitment to conducting business ethically and with the utmost integrity.